 Winter Panzanella Salad

 Our team bakes up a few dozen sourdough loaves of bread a week to greet our students in the morning and to accompany cheese platters during the evening classes, which means that from time to time, we have a few extra loaves lying around.
-This salad is one of our favorite ways to use up stray bread (other than slathering it with our handmade chocolate bars) and get our veggies in.Print this recipe
+This salad is one of our favorite ways to use up stray bread (other than slathering it with our handmade chocolate bars) and get our veggies in.Print Recipe Pin Recipe

-- Preheat oven to 375F.
-Line two rimmed baking sheets with parchment paper or foil.
+- Line two rimmed baking sheets with parchment paper or foil.

 - Toss the cubed squash with half the olive oil and bake until tender (you can test this with a fork while still in the oven).